raspbian-addons/raspbian-addons/docs/README.md

 Legendary APT repository for packages/software that can't be found in the RPi repositories.
 Fully supports 32/64bit Debian Based ARM Operating Systems.

-Here are some examples of what this repository includes:

-- AdoptOpenJDK 16
-- VSCodium
-- FreeCAD
-- SoftEtherVPN
-- ungoogled-chromium
-- BalenaEtcher
-- Box64
-- Box86
-- Conky Manager
-- StackEdit-nativefier
-- ClamTk
-- qemu and qemu2deb
-- RPiPlay
-- Simplenote
-- Alacritty Terminal
+The Raspberry Pi is a great and capable little computer.
+But what frustrates me is how little effort the Raspberry Pi Foundation puts into their Debian package repositories.
+While some software does work, other software either is extremely outdated or just may not work at all.
+This repository aims to fix that!

-And more!
-To see a complete list, click [here](https://osdn.mirror.constant.com/storage/g/r/ra/raspbian-addons/debian/pool/).
+To see a complete list of included software, click [here](https://osdn.mirror.constant.com/storage/g/r/ra/raspbian-addons/debian/pool/).

-# **Installation/Uninstallation:**
+### **Installation/Uninstallation:**

 To install the repository, make sure you have an Internet connection.
 Install Python with `sudo apt install python3`, then run the following command: